Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narellan has 46 operational public transport stops, all providing bus services.
-These stops are covered by 80 different routes, offering a total of 4,156 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically living 185 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport, used by 92% of residents.
-On average, there are 1.6 vehicles per dwelling, higher than the regional average.
+Narellan has 46 active public transport stops, all of which are bus stops.
+These stops are served by 80 different routes that collectively facilitate 4,156 weekly passenger trips.
+The accessibility of transport in Narellan is rated as excellent, with residents typically located 185 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the dominant mode of transport at 92%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.

-According to the 2021 Census, 25.1% of residents work from home, which may reflect COVID-19 conditions.
-The service frequency averages 593 trips daily across all routes, equating to approximately 90 weekly trips per individual stop.
+According to the 2021 Census, 25.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 593 trips per day across all routes, equating to approximately 90 weekly trips per individual stop.

 Frequently Asked Questions - Transport